As Trump’s win tests the world order, diplomats are fretting over what it means for the planet

 But the real sting is, that as the world’s biggest economy, the US has more power than any other country to fund climate change action in the developing world.
 Even if it stays in the Paris Agreement, an “America First” Trump administration is unlikely to be more generous with grants and loans for other countries’ green transition.

-That alone sets the talks up for failure – their main aim was to agree a new, larger sum of money to help developing nations build clean energy systems and to adapt to worsening extreme weather, like heat waves, floods, drought, storms and wildfires.
+That alone sets the talks up for failure — their main aim was to agree to a transfer $1 trillion a year from wealthy countries and institutions to help developing nations build clean energy systems and to adapt to worsening extreme weather, like heat waves, floods, drought, storms and wildfires.

 Leaders snub another petrostate summit